michaelo/sapt/README.md

         * --suite-setup, --suite-teardown, --step-setup, --step-teardown?
         * What about playbooks?
     * Specify option to only re-run specific steps of a sequence? --steps=1,3,5-7.
-* Support providing variables as parameters?
-E.g. sapt myfile.pi -DMYVAR=value -DMYVAR2=value2
 * Provide better stats for repeats.
 We currently have min, max and avg/mean time.
 Could median or something mode-like be as useful or more?
 A plot would be nice here.
+    * Also ensure that total time for entire test set also prints the accumulated value of each step without the delay set by --delay
+* Describe/explore how/if --delay shall affect playbooks.
+Currently: it doesn't.
+Playbooks should be self-contained, so we'd need an in-playbook variant of the functionality
 * Add argument to abort on first error?
 E.g. if auth fails, there's no need to continue with the regular requests.
 * TBD: Allow extraction-entries to also extract from headers?
 E.g. for Set-Cookie or other custom header-based-responses?
 * Implement support to do step-by-step tests by e.g. requiring user to press enter between each test?